Velprathap89/codingsparkles-website/content/blog/RepeatItemCount/index.md

 ---
 title: Repeated Item Count in the given Array
 date: "2021-10-06T04:00:00.284Z"
-description: In this article, we are going to learn about the method to calculate the repeated word count in the given array...
+description: In this article, i am going to share information about how to calculate the repeated word count in the given array...
 thumb: RepeatCount.jpg
 tags: ["JavaScript"]
 ---

 <div class="photo-details">Photo by <a href="https://unsplash.com/@ryanquintal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ryan Quintal</a> on <a href="https://unsplash.com/collections/8474844/repeat-%2F-repeat-%2F-repeat?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></div>

-In this article, we are going to learn about the method to calculate the repeated words count in the given array.
+In this article, i am going to share information about how to calculate the repeated word count in the given array.

 Repetition count calculation method.